 Excavations at Avalon have unveiled the deep human history of the site.
-Camps of the Beothuk (Indigenous people of Newfoundland) were uncovered along with evidence of European occupation.
+Camps of the Beothuk (an Indigenous people of Newfoundland) were uncovered along with evidence of European occupation.

 2017 will mark the 26th consecutive season of excavation at the site, currently under the direction of Dr. Barry Gaulton of Memorial University.
 A large, 3-year project conducted in the 1980s revealed the Colony of Avalon was built around “The Pool”, Ferryland’s inner harbour.
 It was much better preserved than archaeologists expected.
 The colony has also revealed itself as more complex than previously believed.
 It included roads, buildings, and countless artifacts from the 17th century 2.

-Small but mighty charred grape seeds were discovered in a Beothuk hearth dating from 1500 AD.
+Small but mighty, charred grape seeds were discovered in a Beothuk hearth dating from 1500 AD.
 Grapes are not native to Newfoundland.
-They likely originate from raisins or maybe even wine, traded to the Beothuk by Europeans 4.
+They likely originated from raisins, or maybe even wine, traded to the Beothuk by Europeans 4.

 During the 2015 season, Anna Sparrow, an archaeology student, uncovered a copper crucifix, a symbol of the religious freedom Avalon represented.
 This crucifix dates between 1623 and 1628, and may have been worn by someone fleeing persecution 4.